bizz84/MVCoreDataStack/README.md

 The ```CoreDataStack``` class must be used in conjunction with the ```performBlock``` and ```performBlockAndWait``` methods when performing CoreData operations in the private MOC.

-The code snipped below illustrates how to delete all objects for a given entity:
+The code snipped below illustrates how to delete all objects for a given entity by using the new NSBatchDeleteRequest API introduced in iOS 9.
+See the [Performance section](#performance) below for when NSBatchDeleteRequest can be used.

 ```swift
 // Initialisation